-Whiteface Mountain is a high mountain pass at an elevation of 4,865ft (1.483m) above the sea level, located in the Adirondack Mountains, in New York.
+Whiteface Mountain is a high mountain peak at an elevation of 1.483m (4,865ft) above the sea level, located in the Adirondack Mountains, in New York, USA.

 The road to the summit is asphalted.
 It’s called New York State Route 431 (NY 431) but also known as Whiteface Mountain Veterans Memorial Highway.
 It’s an eight-mile climb from the crossroads in Wilmington ascending to the summit of the fifth highest mountain in the Adirondacks.
 The grade is sturdy right from the start.